 Pamela currently serves as the PCHP Washington Program Director and is a member of the Home Visiting Services Account (HVSA) HUB team within Washington.
 Formerly she was the Family Literacy Program Manager for the School District of Philadelphia Office of Early Childhood where she managed the Parent-Child Home Program in Philadelphia from 2005 -2013 and the Even Start Family Literacy Program for over 10 years.
 Ms. Williams has worked in the field of family literacy for over 20 years and holds a BA from Temple University and a MS from Drexel University.

 Malkia Singleton Ofori-Agyekum currently serves as the PCHP Pennsylvania Program Director.
-She holds a Bachelor’s of Science in Rehabilitation Services from the University of Maryland, Eastern Shore and Masters of Science in Early Childhood Education from the University of Pennsylvania.
-She also has a certificate in Early Childhood Mental Health from Widener University.
+She holds a Bachelor of Science in Rehabilitation Services from the University of Maryland Eastern Shore and Master of Science in Early Childhood Education from the University of Pennsylvania.
+She also holds a Certificate in Early Childhood Mental Health from Widener University, and a Certificate from the Non-Profit Executive Leadership Institute (NELI) from Bryn Mawr College.
 As a program designer, leader and advocate in the fields of early childhood education and homeless services, Mrs. Ofori-Agyekum has dedicated her time and talent to serving underserved communities in both Baltimore, Maryland and Philadelphia, Pennsylvania.
 Her fifteen years of experience as an administrator and advocate includes Vice President of Social Services at the People’s Emergency Center, Jumpstart Baltimore Program Coordinator, Project Act Training Consultant for Abilities Network and Education Coordinator for Head Start at Morgan State University.
-Mrs. Ofori-Agyekum has also earned certificates in Early Childhood Mental Health from Widener University and Executive Leadership from the Nonprofit Executive Leadership Insitiute at Bryn Mawr College.
-In addition, she is currently the co-chair of the Children’s Workgrou-Early Childhood Committee, member of the Intergen Steering Committee and Content Expert for families experiencing homelessness in Emergency Housing for the Strong Families Commission, Inc.
+In addition, she is currently the co-chair of the Children’s Workgroup-Early Childhood Committee, member of the Intergen Steering Committee and Content Expert for families experiencing homelessness for the Strong Families Commission, Inc.